samikshamodi/CacheMapping/README.md

 - Cache Lines - in the power of 2
 - Block Size - in the power of 2 bytes
-- Address Bits - 32 bits by default but can be 16,32,64 bits based on user discretion -Set Size - is n in the power of 2 for n-way set associative mapping
+- Address Bits - 32 bits by default but can be 16,32,64 bits based on user discretion
+- Set Size - is n in the power of 2 for n-way set associative mapping
 - Mapping
   - 0 - Direct
   - 1 - Associative